Multifidus muscle

 Each fasciculus, passing obliquely upward and medially, is inserted into the whole length of the spinous process of one of the vertebræ above.

-These fasciculi vary in length: the most superficial, the longest, pass from one vertebra to the third or fourth above; those next in order run from one vertebra to the second or third above; while the deepest connect two adjacent vertebrae.
+These fasciculi vary in length: the most superficial, the longest, pass from one vertebra to the fourth above; those next in order run from one vertebra to the second or third above; while the deepest connect two adjacent vertebrae.

 The multifidus lies deep relative to the spinal erectors, transverse abdominis, abdominal internal oblique muscle and abdominal external oblique muscle.

 Atrophy and association with low back pain

 Dysfunction in the lumbar multifidus muscles is strongly associated with low back pain.
 The dysfunction can be caused by inhibition of pain by the spine.
 The dysfunction frequently persists even after the pain has disappeared.
 Such persistence may help explain the high recurrence rates of low back pain.
 Persistent lumbar multifidus dysfunction is diagnosed by atrophic replacement of the multifidus with fat, as visualized by magnetic resonance imaging or ultrasound.
 One way to help recruit and strengthen the lumbar multifidus muscles is by tensing the pelvic floor muscles for a few seconds "as if stopping urination midstream".